pzingg/css-transition-examples/slides/slides/alert-view-helper.md

 </code></pre>

 note:
-* Now that we have the heights we need, we can use a few helper functions to set the initial and target values for our animations.
+* Now that we have the heights we need, we can use a helper function to set the target values to kick off the transition.
+* We will generate a list of properties for the `style` Attribute with this function.
 * Depending on the visibility state, we'll set the height value for the outermost wrapper as either zero, the height of just the summary content (with padding), or the combined height of the summary and details contents.
-* Here's an example.